DimEvil/tutorial-qgis-maxent/README.md

 To prepare the datasets, we will also need **boundary** data.
 We can use the administrative boundary vector data from the [Global Administrative Database](http://www.gadm.org/country).
 On GADM's Download page, select "Belgium" and "Shapefile" from the *Country* and *Format* drop-down menus, respectively, and click the
 [download](http://biogeo.ucdavis.edu/data/gadm2.8/shp/PHL_adm_shp.zip) link provided (~22 MB, ZIP file).

 Because most of the *Papilio* occurrences are situated within Flanders (We can only use the occurrences we have), we will use the administrative boundary of flanders in this exercise.
+Off course, you can also create your own boundary(trainingRegion).

 For this exercise we will use this file